 Research and Curriculum

 Despite a marked improvement in the overall health status of citizens of the United States, not all Americans have benefited equally from improvements in care.
-Racial and ethnic health disparities in death, disease, and disability still persist.
-While efforts to design and implement innovative solutions are underway to close the gap, strengthening the relationship between research, education, training, practice, and policy as an integrated approach is critical to figuring out what works to improve the health and well-being of racial and ethnic minority groups.
-The Center for Multicultural and Community Affairs (CMCA) plays a key role in minimizing health disparities by enhancing our faculty, staff, and students' capabilities through research and education to engage with and care for culturally diverse patient populations.
-This includes the following:
+Racial and ethnic health disparities in death, disease and disability still persist.
+While efforts to design and implement innovative solutions are underway to close the gap, strengthening the relationship between research, education, training, practice and policy as an integrated approach is critical to figuring out what works to improve the health and well-being of racial and ethnic minority groups.
+The Center for Multicultural and Community Affairs plays a key role in minimizing health disparities by enhancing our faculty, staff and students' capabilities through research and education, to engage with, and care for culturally diverse patient populations.

-Conduits CCARP – The CMCA co-directs the Centers for Community & Academic Research Partnerships (CCARP), a center of Mount Sinai's Conduits.
+Conduits CCARP: CMCA co-directs the Centers for Community & Academic Research Partnerships (CCARP), a center of Mount Sinai's Conduits.

-Mount Sinai Journal of Medicine – The CMCA was featured in the April 2010 edition of the Mount Sinai Journal of Medicine on Race on and Genes and the December 2008 issue on Diversity and Minority Faculty Development.
+Mount Sinai Journal of Medicine: CMCA was featured in the April 2010 edition of the Mount Sinai Journal of Medicine on Race on and Genes, and the December 2008 issue on Diversity and Minority Faculty Development.

 Language Proficiency in Healthcare Program

-As a result of collaboration with the faculty from the Arts and Science of Medicine Courses, the subjects of the Spanish language courses parallel what students are learning in their medical training.
+- Medical Spanish/Medicina en Español: As a result of a collaboration with the faculty from the Arts and Science of Medicine Courses, the subjects of the Spanish language courses parallel what students are learning in their medical training.
 The Spanish language curriculum was developed by Primera Languages, a company which specializes in teaching Spanish to professionals.
-MSSM bilingual faculty supplement the teaching of Primera instructors, by inviting students to observe them in during their encounter with patients.
-Since 2005, three separate course modules, each with three language proficiency levels (beginner, intermediate and advanced) have been available to first and second year medical students.
+ISMMS bilingual faculty supplements the teaching of Primera instructors by inviting students to observe them during their encounter with patients.
+Since 2005, three separate course modules, each with three language proficiency levels (beginner, intermediate and advanced), have been available to first- and second-year medical students.

-- Medical Mandarin – Medical Mandarin is a student-run organization at the Icahn School of Medicine.
+- Medical Mandarin: Medical Mandarin is a student-run organization at the Icahn School of Medicine at Mount Sinai.
 Their mission is to enhance the patient experience by improving the interactions between Mandarin speaking patients and Mount Sinai healthcare providers.
-By offering language and cultural competency education, Medical Mandarin hopes to train current and future health professionals not only to become better communicators, but also to be better caregivers who understand the intricacies of Chinese cultural traditions and their impact on healthcare.
-More about Medical Mandarin.
+By offering language and cultural competency education, Medical Mandarin hopes to train current and future health professionals not only to become better communicators, but also to be better caregivers who understand the intricacies of Chinese cultural traditions, and their impact on healthcare.
+Learn more about Medical Mandarin.